Professional Development

 A full outline of the programme and courses can be found on the university website, or here: https://www.auckland.ac.nz/en/study/study-options/find-a-study-option/youth-health/postgraduate-study.html

-Or, if you are currently enrolled in a programme of specialist study, you can include the below papers as a 30 point combined course into your programme.
+You can include the below papers as a 30 point combined course into your pot graduate diploma or they can be taken as a certificate of proficiency.
 Please note PAEDS712 is a pre requisite for PAEDS721 so either needs to be taken before or at the same time as PAEDS721.

 PAEDS 712 – Youth Clinical Skills – 15 points: This course gives health professionals the core generic skills and knowledge essential for working with young people in any health care setting.
 The course develops and extends knowledge and skills in clinical interviewing, comprehensive assessment and effective intervention with adolescents and young adults

-PAEDS 721 – AYA Cancer Care Practicum – 15 points: This course builds on the generic knowledge and skills taught in PAEDS 712 while providing advanced knowledge and skills in AYA cancer care in areas such as transitional care, survivorship, biology and treatment during adolescent and young adult years, consent and ethical issues, and adherence strategies for the adolescent and young adult.
+PAEDS 721 – Clinical Care of Adolescent and Young Adults – 15 points: This course builds on the generic knowledge and skills taught in PAEDS 712 while providing advanced knowledge and skills in AYA cancer care in areas such as transitional care, survivorship, biology and treatment during adolescent and young adult years, consent and ethical issues, and adherence strategies for the adolescent and young adult.

 Global Adolescent and Young Adult Cancer Congress

-The 4th Annual Global Adolescent and Young Adult Cancer Congress is occurring on Wednesday 1st & Thursday 2nd December 2021, and will be held online for the first time ever.
+The Annual Global Adolescent and Young Adult Cancer Congress will be held in Melbourne, Australia from the 3rd – 6th December 2024.

 Click here for more information/ registration